It’s time to step up into your own power and potential

 Prior to departure, you’ll take part in facilitated webinars and teleconferences to start unpacking important leadership lessons, offer support, and learn about the pillars of The Hunger Project’s work.

-The week in India is a growth and development experience like no other.
 You’ll witness the transformation of village women from non-literate, softly-spoken, subjugated individuals to powerful leaders who come to understand that they are the key to ending poverty and hunger for their communities.
 Through observing the women trained by The Hunger Project and relating the experience back to personal circumstances, new possibilities arise that will have you explore your role and your place in the world.

-During the six day program in India, facilitated workshops will be held on the ground, and connections and relationships are formed in an exquisite and rich tapestry of love, strength and commitment.
+During the six day program, facilitated workshops will be held on the ground, and connections and relationships are formed in an exquisite and rich tapestry of love, strength and commitment.
 The essence of The Hunger Project comes alive as you overcome barriers and break through beliefs to what is truly possible when we come together in a shared and transformational way.
 You’ll be introduced to a new way of helping people that’s sustainable and goes far beyond aid and charity, and the experience is both profound and life enriching.

 Not quite ready to apply, but want to know more?
 Get in touch here.